Ashok0/SystemShock-UEVR/README.md

 **Pressing *LT* no longer activates Interact mode!**
 If **LT** is not working for you, you may be in a crouched state.
 Press **X** to toggle crouching off.
 Interact mode is disabled when you are crouched as the cursor only works properly in VR at a standing height.

+**When I load a saved game, my body is floating in space far away from my arms!** Press L3+R3 to bring up the UEVR overlay, select the "Camera" tab, and set the "Camera Offset" values to: 0.0 | 0.0 | 0.0

+**My game crashes to the desktop with a "LowLevelFatalError" message!** Performing a clean install of System Shock will resolve the issue.

+**My weapons are invisible!** This issue can occur when using an older flat saved game in VR.
+Restarting the game with a clean saved game will resolve the issue.

 **Is this mod still in development?**
 The mod is currently in maintenance mode but I will be continuing to support the mod if any new bugs are found.
 If you experience any issues with the mod, please send me a bug report so I can continue to improve the System Shock VR plugin!